Spectrum of the Laplacian with mixed boundary conditions in a chamfered quarter of layer: Numerics and discussion

 \section{Numerics and discussion}

 In this section, we illustrate some of the results above.
-In Figure \ref{BoundEssentialSpectrum}, we represent an approximation of the first eigenvalue of the 2D problem (\ref{pb2D}) set in the pointed strip $\Pi^{\alpha_1}$ with respect to $\alpha_1\in(0;9\pi/20)$.
+In Figure \ref{BoundEssentialSpectrum}, we represent an approximation of the first eigenvalue of the 2D problem (\ref{pb2D}) set in the pointed strip $\Pi^{\alpha_1}$ with respect to $\alpha_1\in(0,9\pi/20)$.
 We use a rather crude method which consists in truncating the domain at $\xi_2=12$ (see the picture of Figure \ref{FigureBottomView} left) and imposing homogeneous Dirichlet boundary condition on the artificial boundary.
 Then we compute the spectrum in this bounded geometry by using a classical P2 finite element method.
 To proceed, we use the library \texttt{Freefem++} \cite{Hech12} and display the results with \texttt{Matlab}\footnote{\texttt{Matlab}, \url{http://www.mathworks.com/}.} and \texttt{Paraview}\footnote{\texttt{Paraview}, \url{http://www.paraview.org/}.}.
-The values we get are coherent with the ones recalled in (\ref{defAlpha1}).\\
+The values we get are coherent with the ones recalled in (\ref{defAlpha1}).
+For more details concerning the numerical analysis of this problem, we refer the reader to \cite{DaLR12}.
+In this work, one can also find an interesting study concerning the case $\alpha\to(\pi/2)^-$.\\